 Yes.
 The entire program for the M.S. in RA and QA is offered on weekends.

 Absolutely.
 Our summer sessions begin in May and run through mid-August.
 Classes meet twice a week for six weeks, once a week for ten or twelve weeks, or over five or six weekends.

-How may I obtain more information about the QA/RA program?
+How may I obtain more information about the Regulatory Affairs and Quality Assurance program?

-We strongly encourage new students to attend one of our Open Houses held throughout the year.
-During these events we hold short information sessions and have faculty give sample lectures and answer questions about careers in the pharmaceutical industry.
-Advisers are present to review your record, help you select courses, and answer other concerns you may have.
-Members of the Temple administration also make periodic site visits to area pharmaceutical companies to give presentations about the program.
-To receive an invitation to our next Open House, please email firstname.lastname@example.org or call the general number at 267.468.8560.
-To schedule a site visit to your company, please e-mail Ms. Wendy Lebing, Assistant Dean, at QARA@temple.edu
+Our office also visits pharmaceutical companies to give presentations about the program.
+To receive an invitation to our next Open House, please email email@example.com or call the general number at 267.468.8560.
+To schedule a site visit to your company, please e-mail Ms. Wendy Lebing, Assistant Dean, at QARA@temple.edu.